nextcord/nextcord/docs/discord.rst

         :alt: The Add Bot button.
 6. Make sure that **Public Bot** is ticked if you want other users to invite your bot.

-    - You should also make sure that **Require OAuth2 Code Grant** is unchecked, unless you are developing a service that needs it.
+    - You should also make sure that **Require OAuth2 Code Grant** is unchecked unless you are developing a service that needs it.
 If you're unsure, then **leave it unchecked**.

     .. image:: /images/discord_bot_user_options.png